joscha/play-authenticate/samples/java/Getting Started.md

 The controllers for the first two routes are provided by the framework, but you have to decide how you handle denied authentications.
 In the example above the controller for this is implemented by the method `oAuthDenied` in `controllers.Application`.

-Below you can see an example implementation of this method:
+Below you can see an example implementation of this method (this.auth is instance of injected PlayAuthenticate):

 	public static Result oAuthDenied(final String providerKey) {
 		flash(FLASH_ERROR_KEY,
 				"You need to accept the OAuth connection in order to use this website!");
-		return redirect(routes.Application.index());
+		return redirect(routes.Application.index(this.auth));
 	}

 ##Configure the Resolver
 ---

 Play-Authenticate needs some pages provided by your application.
-You configure these pages by setting a resolver in the `onStart` method of the [Global object](http://www.playframework.org/documentation/2.0.4/JavaGlobal).
+You configure these pages by providing subclass of Resolver class via dependency injection mechanism:

+        bind(Resolver.class).to(MyResolver.class)

 TODO explain Resolver interface and its methods

-	import play.Application;
-	import play.GlobalSettings;
 	import play.mvc.Call;

 	import com.feth.play.module.pa.PlayAuthenticate;